eoakley/artifacthelper/README.md

 ## How does it work

-We trained a simple neural network using [Keras](https://github.com/keras-team/keras) to classify cards based on its artwork.
+Uses a hash heuristic to match images via brute force.

 Using tier lists and historic data, we can show each card's win rate, pick rate and tier.